rk-lindsey/chimes_lsq/doc/source/lsq_input_file.rst

   HHOHOH OH OH HH 0.80000 0.80000 1.00000
   HHHHHH HH HH HH 1.00000 1.00000 1.00000

 Where the “4” is the number of cutoffs to be listed.
+For example, for 3-body interactions, the first column specifies the syntax order of all three pairs.
+The next three columns specifies the syntax of all three pairs.
+The last three columns specifies the special cutoff values.
 Any many-body type for which a line is not provided will use the same ``S_MINIM`` as the 2-body interactions, where constituent pairs determine the cutoff.

 ``SPECIAL XB MAXIM``